-NEED OF VAT IN INDIA -
+NEED OF VAT IN INDIA

-Over 150 nations in the world have implemented the VAT system of taxation regarding collecting their indirect taxes.
+Over 160 nations in the world have implemented the VAT system of taxation regarding collecting their indirect taxes.
 There have been valid reasons why India should move towards the VAT method of tax collection.
-We may see some of the major reasons:
+We may see some of the major reasons:13

-(i) Due to single point tax collection, Indian indirect tax collection system was price-increasing (having cascading effect on the price) which was highly detrimental to the poor masses.
-Implementation of VAT will improve the purchasing capacity and so living standard of the poor people.

-- (ii) India is having a federal political system where side by side the central government, states have also been given power to impose taxes and collect them.
+- (i) Due to single point tax collection, Indian indirect tax collection system was price-increasing (having cascading effect on the price) which was highly detrimental to the poor masses.
+Implementation of VAT will improve the purchasing capacity and so living standard of the poor people.14 - (ii) India is having a federal political system where side by side the central government, states have also been given power to impose taxes and collect them.
 At the central level, there had been uniformity of taxes for the economy.
 But there was no 'uniformity' at the state level taxes (i.e., state excise, sales tax, entertainment tax, etc.).
 This was detrimental to the development of a single market for Indian economy as a whole.
 India basically had many markets, but no Indian market as such.
-To bring in uniformity at the state-level taxes, VAT was a necessary step in India. - (iii) With the process of economic reforms, Indiamoved towards the market economy.
+To bring in uniformity at the state-level taxes, VAT was a necessary step in India.

+- (iii) With the process of economic reforms, India moved towards the market economy.
 And for this, firstly India needed to have a single market.
 Without uniformity at the state level taxes (uniform VAT) this was not possible. - (iv) Indian federal design has resulted in economically weaker states and stronger centre.
 As VAT increases the total tax collection (experience of the world suggests so) it was fit to be implemented at the state level. - (v) India has been a country of high level tax evasion.
 By implementing VAT method of indirect tax collection, it becomes almost impossible to go for large scale tax evasion.
-To prove one's level of value addition, the purchase invoice/receipt is a must which ultimately makes it crosscheck the level of production and sale in the economy.
+To prove one's level of value addition, the purchase invoice/receipt is a must which ultimately makes it crosscheck the level of production and sale in the economy.15 - (vi) If some of the state level taxes (which are many) are converted into state VAT the complexity of taxation will also be minimised.
+And at the end, it is possible to merge some of the centre's indirect taxes with it, i.e., arrival of the single VAT.